 The criminal penalties you face will depend on what type of DUI it was, whether injuries were involved, and your prior criminal history.
 For example, if this is your fourth DUI conviction, you may face up to four years in prison, $1,000 in fines, a four-year revocation of your driver’s license, and you may be classified as a habitual traffic offender by the DMV.

 Make no mistake about it.
 Felony DUIs are aggressively prosecuted in the state of California.
 If you have been charged–regardless of whether it is because of your prior convictions or an injury to another person–you will need the legal assistance of an experienced attorney.
-Contact the Law Offices of Elliott N. Kanter or visit our website to fill out an online form to schedule a free legal consultation with a criminal defense attorney today.
+Contact The Law Office of Elliott Kanter or visit our website to fill out an online form to schedule a free legal consultation with a criminal defense attorney today.

 Your court date will be set.
 When you are released from custody, you will find a date at the bottom of your citation.
 At the arraignment, if you are charged with a felony, you will be expected to appear at each court hearing, including the arraignment.
-At the arraignment, the Law Offices of Elliott N. Kanter will:
+At the arraignment, The Law Office of Elliott Kanter will:

 Being charged with a felony for drunk driving is a stressful experience.
 But we urge you to not just plead guilty and accept punishment from the courts.
 A skilled attorney from one of the top law firms in the area can handle your case.
 A San Diego DUI lawyer can make all the difference and can work tirelessly to achieve the best possible result for your case.
 Elliott Kanter has decades of professional experience representing clients in various practice areas, including DUI defense, theft, domestic violence, drug crimes, and probation.